A Church that is both hierarchical and conciliar, under the leadership of our Lord Jesus Christ and inspired tradition...

 Russian Orthodox Churches, following the Orthodox tradition generally, as the Body of Christ reflect principles both of hierarchy and sobornost or conciliarity, with councils or synods of bishops, stretching back to apostolic times, governed by the Holy Spirit and the traditions of the Ecumenical Councils and Scripture and inspired Church canons, as the highest governing bodies, with all under the head of our Church, our Lord Jesus Christ.

-Other officers include the head of our Sisterhood Elizabeth Mitchell, Auditors Vince Mazeski and Megan Wagner, cemetery grounds manager Andre Wagner, and Sunday School superintendent Olesya Siewers.
+Other officers include the head of our Sisterhood Elizabeth Mitchell, Auditors Vince Mazeski and Megan Wagner, and Sunday School superintendent Mat, Olga Siewers.
+Additionally, the cemetery is managed by Isaac Beck and cemetery grounds caretaking is done by Andre Wagner.

 Because of our size, we often function with the parish as a whole meeting together with Fr.
 George and the Parish Council, to plan and work on projects, and have regular Parish meetings.